parapluu/encore/README.md

     export PATH="<SOME_DIR>/encore/release:${PATH}"

-### Step 4: Compiling and Running Encore Programs
+### Compiling and Running Encore Programs

+This instructions are the same for any Linux distribution and OS X.

-Now you can compile a program by using
+You can compile a program by using

     $ encorec my_file.enc